yukarasan/s215824_Lykkehjulet/README.md

 List of rules to be implemented:
 * The game is for one player
 * The player start with 0 in their bank
 * Before the first round, when the game starts, a word is randamly chosen from predefined categories.
-The word is then displayed on the screen along with the category it comes from.
+  * The word and category is displayed on the screen
+    * The word is initially hidden
 * In the first round, the wheel is "spun" by tapping a button.
 Here a player can land on:
   * "1500", which is the maximum amount of points you can win per round
   * "FALLIT" or bankrupt, which takes all the earned points away from the player.